theticketfairy/tf-checkout-react-native/README.md

 }
 ```

-`onCheckoutSuccess` will be called when the user completes all the data required in the form.
+`onCheckoutSuccess` will be called when the user completes all the data required in the form and taps on the button.
 Will return the following data:

 ```js
 {